What Is a Sales Cycle?

 When you dig a little deeper, you uncover the true source of your prospect’s problem.
-This helps you cater your sales pitch to their needs, rather than wasting their time with generic or unrelated concerns.
+This helps you focus your sales pitch on their needs, rather than wasting their time with generic or unrelated concerns.

 When was the last time a cashier rang you up and informed you of a fee you weren’t expecting?
 Probably not recently.

 No one likes getting hit with hidden fees and charges at the last minute.
 While it can be tempting to hide the price tag, it almost never saves time or frustration.

 Rather than adding on extra charges or hidden fees, be upfront about what your prospect will receive.
 This will save you both time and frustration.

 Transparency in pricing gives you more credibility with your prospects and prevents you from getting caught off guard by questions you hadn’t anticipated.

 5 Get prospects to sign online contracts easily

 What is something that everyone carries with them everywhere they go?
 What is something that is with you at all times?

 Sales teams who stay on top of their buyer behavior and adapt their selling processes are more successful.
 Signing online agreements, and doing so from anywhere, cuts down on the unnecessary back and forth with your customers.